cubicibo/SUPer/README.md

 - Allow normal case object redefinition: whenever possible, update a single object out of two.
 The requirements are hard to meet so this option may have no effect.
 Also, objects gets a 50/50 palette split whenever this happen.
 - Subsampled BDN XML: Use a 25 or 29.97 fps BDN and generate the SUP as if it was for a 50 or 59.94 fps transport stream.
 - Conservative PTS/DTS strategy: doubles the graphic plane access time whenever an object is defined.
 - Insert acquisition: Palette effects are encoded in a single bitmap and the output of the last palette update may remain on screen for sufficiently long.
 Artifacts may come to the viewer attention if they remain visible long enough on the screen.
 Refreshing the screen will hide potential side effects and improve the perceived quality.
+You may lower the value if you feel like the filesize increases too significantly, or disable this behavior altogether.

 ### TL;DR Options
 First of all, one should leave the acquisition rate untouched at 100%, unless the stream is highly compressible (i.e includes solely a karaoke).